 Advisors and counselling services

-The Applied Health Sciences (AHS) Computing Office offers a wide range of services to all Applied Health Sciences faculty, staff and students.
+The Health Computing Office offers a wide range of services to all Faculty of Health faculty, staff and students.
 Services include computer consulting, printing, scanning, digital photos, and faculty seminars.

-If you are experiencing computer problems, or are simply interested in what AHS Computing has to offer, check out the AHS Computing Office website or come and visit the AHS Helpdesk (B.C.
-Matthews Hall 1037).
+If you are experiencing computer problems, or are simply interested in what Health Computing has to offer, check out the Health Computing Office website.

-The Applied Health Sciences Endowment Fund (AHSEF) was established in the Fall of 1994 as a student-based financial support system created to enhance the academic environment of all undergraduates in the Faculty of Applied Health Sciences.
+The Applied Health Sciences Endowment Fund (AHSEF) was established in the Fall of 1994 as a student-based financial support system created to enhance the academic environment of all undergraduates in the Faculty of Health.

-Each undergraduate student registered in AHS contributes to the fund, as a donation to the University of Waterloo through AHSEF.
-The money is a voluntary contribution used to support student-initiated projects with an academic and student life focus, and it is the hope of AHSEF that all undergraduate students in AHS view the fund as a significant contribution to help themselves and their fellow classmates receive the best possible education.
+Each undergraduate student registered in the Faculty of Health contributes to the fund, as a donation to the University of Waterloo through AHSEF.
+The money is a voluntary contribution used to support student-initiated projects with an academic and student life focus, and it is the hope of AHSEF that all undergraduate students in the Faculty of Health view the fund as a significant contribution to help themselves and their fellow classmates receive the best possible education.

-The Applied Health Sciences Undergraduate Members (AHSUM) is the student association for all undergraduate students in the Faculty and supports many aspects of the Waterloo experience.
+The Association of Health Students Undergraduate Members (AHSUM) is the student association for all undergraduate students in the Faculty and supports many aspects of the Waterloo experience.
 AHSUM holds social events throughout the terms and offers a number of services for students, which include an exam bank, clothing orders, and resource support.